Saranac Lake, New York

 They helped us experience every nook and cranny.
 Sadly, Bernie passed away since our stay at the inn.

-So, what has become "most notable" will always be personal.
+What has become "most notable" will always be personal.
 When I think of Mirror Lake Inn, I will always remember Bernie's laugh and his stories!

 My New Year's Resolution for 2014 was to start documenting some of the memorable overnights I've had in some very odd and curious motels and hotels.
 Like the adventures in my Dining Blog, I have learned to enjoy the surprises that happen when you step out of the comfort zone, far away from the well-known chains.